 So, yes, my thesis research has been confusing for several reasons:

-- My topic is somewhat passe in the history field, so most of the scholarship dates from before the 1980s (and, alas! was only published in a bunch of out-of-print books)
+- My topic is somewhat passe in the history field, so most of the scholarship dates from before the 1980s (and, alas! was mostly published in a bunch of out-of-print books)

 - There are a million people involved in the American settlement movement, all of whom seem to have corresponded and worked with each other, making it sometimes confusing who was responsible for what and when it happened